Zion Lutheran Church (Fredericksburg, Texas): Symbols

 The first shield we encounter on the right, our seventh shield, is one depicting a Spear and Square.
-This shield represents Thomas, who was one of the very first to acknowledge the Lord’s divinity with his exclamation, “My Lord and my God!” when Jesus appeared to the disciples after his resurrection (John 20:28).
+This shield represents Thomas, who was one of the first to acknowledge the Lord’s divinity with his exclamation, “My Lord and my God!” when Jesus appeared to the disciples after his resurrection (John 20:28).
 Thomas stood out among all the disciples during Jesus’ short ministry because of his doubts.
 The carpenter's square stands for the church, St. Thomas is said to have built with his own hands in India; the spear or lance is a sign of the purported manner of his death.

 The eighth shield, as we continue on the right side, depicts a Saw and Stones representing James the Less, the “Brother of Jesus” who led the Christians of Jerusalem until that city’s destruction in 70 AD.
 He wrote the Epistle of James, preached in Palestine and Egypt.
 Legend has it that St. James the Less suffered a terrible martyrdom by being stoned to death and his body was sawn apart, hence the stones and saw on his emblem.

 Our ninth shield depicts a Boat.
 This represents Jude, who was the brother of the apostle St. James the Less.
 Both were related to Jesus as distant cousins.
 St. Jude has been credited as the author of the brief Epistle of St. Jude found in the New Testament.
 The boat is the symbol most often associated with St. Jude alludes to Jude's earlier life, and to Jude's voyages in his part in the mission of founding the early church.
 A ship is also a well-known symbol of the Christian Church.
 It was also a great symbol during times when Christians needed to disguise the cross, since the ship's mast forms a cross in many of its depictions.

 Continuing our journey, on the tenth shield we see a Boat Hook and Book; and represents Simon.
 Also known as Simon the Zealot, which was a political group that strongly opposed Roman rule over Israel.
 Simon spread the gospel in Egypt as a missionary and was martyred in Persia.
 The fishing boat hook symbolizes that he was a fisher of men.
 The book symbolizes the message of the gospel that he taught.

 The eleventh shield depicts a Money Bag; and this represents Matthew.
 Tradition does not agree on Matthew’s missionary travels; however, we do typically associate him with a mission to the Jews around Judea.
 Matthew’s symbol is a bag of money, which refers to his life as a tax collector.
 Sometimes the bag of money has an ax behind it to point to the method of his martyrdom.